The Market Explorer

-To access the available scans right-click into the window and select Server Window.
-Then, select a scan from the dropdown.
+To access the available scans right-click into the window and choose Select Strategy.

 This ME scan monitors daily charts for RSI divergences.
 An RSI Divergence occurs, when the Relative Strength Index starts reversing before the price does.
 The stock makes a new high or low in terms of price, but the RSI value does not correspondingly increasing/decreasing.
 This could indicate that the buyers/sellers are potentially running out of steam.
 Simply put, an RSI divergent strategy is a revision to the mean strategy using the Relative Strength Index as the momentum indicator.
 Traders often combine this strategy with technical patterns to spot reversal points.